ShenyiQinxin/spring-note/SQLqueries.md

 )
 where rn<=3
 ```
+# dup
-##  4 select/delete duplicate rows from the EMP table
+##  6 select/delete duplicate rows from the EMP table
 > rowid
 ```sql
 select * from emp